Pedestrian

 • 7 min

-The installation of the Cross of Worship took place on June 4, 2015.
+The installation of the Worship Cross took place on June 4, 2015.

 The author of the project was Nikolai Alexandrovich Mukhin.
-A granite cross with a height of 3.7 meters was installed on the shore of Lake Nero on a huge boulder weighing 18 tons.
-The cross was erected in memory of the baptism of Rostov residents in the waters of the lake in 991 by Prince Vladimir equal to the Apostles.
+A 3.7-meter-high granite cross was erected on the shore of Lake Nero on a huge boulder weighing 18 tons.
+The cross was erected in memory of the baptism of Rostov residents in the waters of the lake in 991 by Prince Vladimir, Equal-to-the-Apostles.

 • 6.
 Earthworks